Skip to main content

 • Kubernetes >= 1.17

-• Ensure that the ECS container metadata is enabled this feature is disabled by default.
+• ECS container metadata should be enabled (this feature is disabled by default).
 To enable it please follow the aws docs to Enabling container metadata.
 If you have your task running prior this activity you may need to restart it to get the metadata directory as mentioned in the docs.

-• Ensure to create a Kubernetes secret having the AWS access configuration(key) in the CHAOS_NAMESPACE.
+• The Kubernetes secret should have the AWS access configuration(key) in the CHAOS_NAMESPACE.
 A sample secret file looks like:

 apiVersion: v1